Frequently Asked Questions - FAQ

 2. You will receive an email with the promotion code associated with your voucher.

 Yes, we offer discounts on annual subscriptions for groups of 10 or more people.
+These group discount offers are valid for one calendar year.

 Annual subscriptions